-Stakeholders: Specialist Investigation Teams: security
+Stakeholders: Fraud Investigation Service Teams: security

 A security is an amount of money that HMRC requires any business to pay because we believe it may not pay its VAT, environmental taxes or PAYE/NICs.